Too Much Slurry is a campaign against the harm caused to local communities by Intensive Farming and by anaerobic digesters.

 A significant step in the industrialisation of farming is the move to intensive dairy farming.

-The various authorities responsible for monitoring the way in which he carries out his activities are impotent in the face of his determination.
+The various authorities responsible for monitoring the way in which these intensive farmers carry out their activities are impotent in the face of the tidal wave of industrialised farms.

-The impact upon the residents living close by is to destroy their quality of life.
+The impact upon the residents living close to an intensive dairy farm is to destroy their quality of life.

 These residents repeatedly suffer the stench from the slurry (which is inherently different to the historic smell of cow dung).
-They suffer the noise of large tractors pulling 4,000 gallon slurry tankers as they roar past their homes (three or four slurry tankers spreading at least 12,000 gallons of slurry an hour for twelve hours a day over four day periods have been recorded i.e. in excess of half a million gallons of slurry spread within a few days on a few fields).
+They suffer the noise of large tractors pulling 4,000 gallon slurry tankers as they roar past their homes.
+Millions of gallons of slurry are spread around them each year.
 They suffer headaches and coughs from the air pollution that is generated around their homes, their eyes sting and they have good reasons to fear the long term consequences for their health.

 The impact is significant upon many residents in the area and not just upon those in the immediate proximity.
 The stench occurs over a wide area.
 The increased volume of large vehicle traffic changes the ambiance of an area.
 The damage to roads and verges that results is highly visible.
 The air pollution that results and the damage to the watercourses affects the whole community.